edvin/fxlauncher/README.md

 ### Video demonstration

 See the launcher in action in this short [screencast](https://www.youtube.com/watch?v=NCP9wjRPQ14).
+There is also a [video](https://www.youtube.com/watch?v=-6PlFVUgntU) about customizing the update user interface.

 ## How does it work?